TheFlightSims/.github/guides/oss/Code of Conduct.md

 source contributors and the diversity of skills, experiences, cultures, and opinions they bring to the projects and communities they participate in.

-Every one of the communities are inclusive environment, based on treating all individuals respectfully, regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristics.
+Every one of the communities is an inclusive environment, based on treating all individuals respectfully, regardless of gender identity and expression, sexual orientation, and disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristics.